sammuelyee/docs/_tutorials/named_maps.md

     1. Basic
 	2. Advanced

-4. Manage map
+4. Managing named maps

 #### Objectives

-1. Create a named map that allows for user interaction with infowindows
+1. Create a named map that allows for user interaction with infowindows that show pre-selected data from your table
 2. Manage named maps (create, update, list, and delete)

 #### Data